Kill Extra Brand Names to Make Your Open Source Project More Powerful

 And perhaps the biggest bonus?
 By associating your new module with the SwizzleStax brand, you actually begin the process of making the Swizzlestax brand cool again.
 If all of those other 19 cool new modules also choose descriptive names, the core brand will become more powerful and relevant than ever.

 - Invest your limited brand energy in as few brands as possible to make those brands stronger.
 Each new brand name you add takes energy to support and saps power and meaning from your most important brand(s).
 If you are interested in learning more about why this is the case, study up on the differences between a branded house and a house of brands.

 - Think twice before adding a new brand name and ensure you have a great reason to do it.
 If you are naming something because the existing core brand isn’t cool enough, ask yourself whether the addition of this new module could help to make it cooler?
 In most cases, reinvesting in an existing brand where you’ve already invested a lot of energy will pay off more in the long run than creating yet another brand to support.

 - Simple descriptive names may not seem that fun or interesting, but they are actually very powerful.
-Two key reasons: 1) They remove a layer of required meaning—you immediately get what they represent without having to interpret a brand name (see also: call a duck a duck).
+Two key reasons: 1) They remove a layer of required meaning—you immediately get what they represent without having to interpret a brand name.
 2) They create branding economies of scale.
 By investing more energy in your core brand(s), you make the entire project hang together more tightly, and the new module will gain from the focused investment and the association with the core brand.